Lock (firearm)

 The lock of a firearm is the mechanism used to initiate firing.
-It is a historical term, in that it generally refers to such mechanisms used in muzzle-loading and early breech-loading firearms.
+It is generally used as a historical term, referring to such mechanisms used in muzzle-loading and early breech-loading firearms, as modern firearms uniformly fire by use of a firing pin to strike the rear of a cartridge.
 Side-lock refers to the type of construction, in which the individual components of the mechanism are mounted either side of a single plate.
 The assembly is then mounted to the stock on the side of the firearm.
 In modern firearm designs, the mechanism to initiate firing is generally constructed within the frame or receiver of the firearm and is referred to as the firing or trigger mechanism.

 Hand cannon

 Hand cannon, the earliest of firearms, had arrived in Europe by c.
 1338.
 These cannons were loaded from the muzzle.
 The propellent charge is lit through a touch hole.
 A small priming charge over the touch hole is ignited with a lit piece of slow match or similar.
-These hand cannons were ungainly: the difficulty being in holding and aiming the weapon while manipulating the slow burning fuse needed to fire it.
+These hand cannons were ungainly: the difficulty being in holding and aiming the weapon while manipulating the slow-burning fuse needed to fire it.
 Improvements to the basic design placed the touch hole and a priming pan (flash pan) to the side of the barrel.
-A cover to the priming pan allowed this to be filled with priming powder in advance of firing but there was no actual mechanism for firing.
+A cover to the priming pan allowed this to be filled with priming powder in advance of firing, but there was no actual mechanism for firing.